 b.
 The tax shall be imposed upon the person to whom the room, goods or services are provided and collected by the seller providing the room, lodging facilities or related services.

-4.03.
+4.02.
 Exemptions from Lodging and Occupancy Tax.
-The tax levied by this section shall not apply to:
+The lodging and occupancy tax shall not apply to:

 a.
 Lodging or accommodations located at the gaming facility which are provided on a complimentary basis.
 Complimentary does not include items purchased with points or rewards value.